ANQIFENG/multi-TI-image-calc-pipeline/README.md

 # multi-TI-image-calc-pipeline
 This is a streamlined pipeline for generating multi-TI images from paired T1-weighted MRI acquisitions (e.g., MPRAGE & FGATIR) with identical parameters but different inversion times.
+You could acquire T1 map, PD map, and multi-TI images at any specified TI value, enabling flexible analysis and enhanced contrast for downstream applications.

 **Pipeline Steps:**
 - **Brain Extraction**: HD-BET